UnwrappedDesign/oxbow/src/content/simple/faq.md

 page: Faq
 ---

-# Faq
+# FAQ

-Can't find your answer?
-Send and [email](mailto:michael@andreuzza.com) and I'll will get back to you as soon as possible.
+Couldn’t find your answer?
+Fine.
+Send an [email](mailto:michael@andreuzza.com).
+I’ll get back to you… eventually.

 ---

 **General**

-### What does life time access mean?
+### What does lifetime access mean?

-- Purchasing an all-access license is a single payment, with no ongoing subscription fees.
-With this license, you gain permanent access to all content on Oxbow UI.
+It means exactly what it says.
+Pay once, get it forever.
+No subscriptions, no “premium tiers,” no surprise invoices.
+We’re not Netflix.

 ### What does free updates mean?

-When you buy an all-access license, you unlock every component currently offered, as well as any future additions, without extra charges.
+Buy it once, and every future component magically shows up in your account.
+Free.
+No upsells.
+No “Pro plan.”
+Just updates.

-### Do you create the design for the components?
+### Do you create Figma or design files for the components?
-Unfortunately, design assets for tools such as Figma or other design tools are not included in the components.

-Since the primary focus is on developing high-quality components in code, we don't allocate resources to creating additional design assets.
+Hell nah... this is code or markup depends on the fight side you are, not Dribbble.
+If you need fancy mockups to feel productive, open Figma and draw some rectangles yourself.

 ### What frameworks are supported?

-When the components are developed in code, we use plain Tailwind CSS, no need to configure nothing.
+Tailwind CSS and AlpineJS.
+That’s it.
+No bloated React wrappers, no “integration guides,” no 40, step configs.
+Copy.
+Paste.
+Done.

 ---

 **License**
-- Read more on the license page [here](/license)
+Want the fine print?
+Read the boring version [here](/license).

-### Do I need to purchase a license everytime I want to work on a new project?
+### Do I need to buy a new license for every project?

-Unlike the majority of othere themes or components, there's no need to purchase a new  license for each new project.
-As long as your usage complies with the license terms, you can create unlimited websites without
+No. Unlike most component sellers, we don’t nickel-and-dime you.
+Buy once, build unlimited projects.
+Wild concept, right?

 ### Can I use it for my clients?

-Sure thing, If you're building a custom website specifically for one client, you're welcome to use the components.
-The only restriction is that you cannot use Oxbow UI to craft a website or template intended for resale to multiple clients.
+Yes.
+Build whatever you want for your clients.
+The only rule: don’t use Oxbow UI to crank out resale templates.
+We sell components, not pyramid schemes.

-### Can I use it for my projects?
+### Can I use it for my personal projects?
-Sure!
-Your license grants you the freedom to develop as many of your own projects as you wish, whether they are straightforward public websites or SaaS applications requiring user payment.

-As long as your project isn't a website builder or similar tool enabling customers to create their own sites using Oxbow UI, you're good to go.
+Yes.
+All of them.
+As many as you want.
+Side projects, SaaS, or your “next big thing” that nobody uses.
+Go nuts.

-### Can I use it for Open Source projects?
+### Can I use it in open source projects?

-Sure thing!
-As long as your project is a genuine website and not a derivative component library, theme builder, or any product primarily focused on repackaging and redistributing the components, it's perfectly fine for it to be open source.
+Yep.
+As long as you’re making a website and not repackaging Oxbow UI into yet another “open source UI kit,” we’re cool.

-### Can I create themes or templates with Oxbow UI and then sell them?
+### Can I make and sell themes or templates with Oxbow UI?

-No, we don't allow you to create themes or templates with Oxbow UI and then sell them.
-Derivative products encompass themes, UI kits, page builders, or any other tool involving repackaging and distributing our components or templates for others to utilize in constructing their own websites.
+No. Nice try.
+If your business plan is “resell someone else’s components,” that’s not entrepreneurship, that’s theft smarty pants.

 ---

 **Support**

 ### What about support?
-Read more on the support page [here](/support)

----
+Read the [support page](/support).
+Spoiler: don’t expect us to debug your code.